Aliases for CLDN16 Gene

 CLDN16 (Claudin 16) is a Protein Coding gene.
 Diseases associated with CLDN16 include Hypomagnesemia 3, Renal and Primary Hypomagnesemia.
-Among its related pathways are Sertoli-Sertoli Cell Junction Dynamics and Hepatitis C. GO annotations related to this gene include identical protein binding and magnesium ion transmembrane transporter activity.
+Among its related pathways are Sertoli-Sertoli Cell Junction Dynamics and Cell junction organization.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and magnesium ion transmembrane transporter activity.

 UniProtKB/Swiss-Prot for CLDN16 Gene